jcconnol/personal-website/content/blog/hello-world/index.md

 ## History ##

-The first version of "Hello World!" was coined in Brian Kernigham’s 1972 book, A Tutorial Introduction to the Language B. In this book the phrase "hi!" is output, because a character constant is limited to 4 ASCII characters.
+The first version of "Hello World!" was coined in Brian Kernigham’s 1972 book, _A Tutorial Introduction to the Language B_.
+In this book, the phrase "hi!" is output, because a character constant is limited to 4 ASCII characters.
 This phrase was later written in [C](https://www.cprogramming.com/) and lengthened to the full "Hello World!" in 1974 by a [Bell Labs](https://www.belllabs.com/) internal memo.
-After being formally published in the 1978 book _The C Programming Language_, and since then programmers from all over have used it to confirm that their source code, compiler (or JVM, etc.) and configuration are all correct.
+After being formally published in the 1978 book _The C Programming Language_, programmers from all over have used it to confirm that their source code, compiler (or JVM, etc.), and configuration are all correct.

 ## Implementation ##

-"Hello World!" can be output with any programming language which means that implementations of "Hello World!" can vary greatly.
+"Hello World!" can be output with any programming language, which means that implementations of "Hello World!" can vary greatly.
 The differences for prevalent programming languages can vary in length and complexity.
 Take the _Assembly_ example below:

 ```vim
     global _main